 Meet the Admissions Team

-Below is an alphabetical listing of the Tufts admissions officers and their geographic liaison assignments.
-You can reach your appointed officer by e-mailing him or her at the address provided.
-If you need immediate assistance with your application, please contact the Admissions Office directly at firstname.lastname@example.org.
-If you have questions about applying as a transfer student, e-mail email@example.com instead.
+Below is an alphabetical listing of the Tufts admissions officers and you may reach out to an admissions officer by e-mailing them at the address provided.
+If you need immediate assistance with your application, please contact the Admissions Office directly at email@example.com.
+If you have questions about applying as a transfer student, e-mail firstname.lastname@example.org instead.

 Jon ConleyAssistant Director of Admissions He, Him, His firstname.lastname@example.org